United States labor law: Economic layoffs

 The only statutory right for employees is for extreme cases of mass layoffs under the Worker Adjustment and Retraining Notification Act of 1988.
 The WARN Act regulates any "plant closing" where there is an "employment loss" of 33% of employees if that is over 50 employees, or any case of over 500 employee layoffs, and the business employs 100 persons or more.
 In these cases, employers have to give 60 days notice to employee representatives such as a union, or to each employee if they have none, and the State.
 Employment loss is defined to include reduction of over 50% of working time, but exclude cases where an employee is offered a suitable alternative job within reasonable commuting distance.
 Despite the absence of any duty to consult, employers can argue three main defenses for failure to give notice of mass layoff.
 First, an employer can argue that they believed in good faith that less notice was necessary to improve chances of a capital injection.
 Second, an employer may argue that business circumstances were unforeseen.
-Third, an employer can argue it had reasonable grounds for believing its failure was not a violation of the Act.
+Third, an employer can argue it had reasonable grounds for believing its failure was not a violation of the act.
 The only remedies are pay that would have been due in the notice period, and a $500 a day penalty to the local governments that were not notified.
-States such as Massachusetts, Connecticut and Maine have statutes with slightly more stringent notice requirements, but none yet require real voice for employees before facing economic hardship.
+States such as Massachusetts, Connecticut and Maine have statutes with slightly but more stringent notice requirements, but none yet require real voice for employees before facing economic hardship.

 A common cause of layoffs is that businesses are merged or taken over, either through stock market acquisitions or private equity transactions, where new managements want to fire parts of the workforce to augment profits for shareholders.
 Outside limited defenses in corporate law, this issue is largely unregulated.
 However, if an employer is under a duty to bargain in good faith with a union, and its business is transferred, there will be a duty on the successor employer to continue bargaining if it has retained a substantial number of the previous workforce.
-This was not made out in the leading case, Howard Johnson Co v Detroit Local Joint Executive Board, where the new owner of a restaurant and motor lodge business retained 9 out of 53 former employees, but hired 45 new staff of its own.
+This was not made out in the leading case, Howard Johnson Co. v.
+Detroit Local Joint Executive Board, where the new owner of a restaurant and motor lodge business retained 9 out of 53 former employees, but hired 45 new staff of its own.
 The majority held there must be "substantial continuity of identity" of the business for the good faith bargaining duty to continue.